 Hi friends!
 It’s me, Tammy, from Literacy Loves Company!
 I’m so excited to share with you a few simple ideas to integrate the arts into your day-to-day curriculum!
 Before we begin, I’d like to send out a big THANK YOU to Rachel Lynette for inviting me to guest post!
 I’m truly honored.

 I am a firm believer that the arts are a vital part of the education of young people.
-The arts connect students to humanity, they help students see the world through different lenses, and they give children opportunities and avenues for self expression.
+The arts connect students to humanity, they help students see the world through different lenses, and they give children opportunities and avenues for self-expression.
 Unfortunately, with reduced budgets, extensive testing, and more content than time, many teachers are finding it difficult to teach art for art’s sake.
 This is why I wanted to share with you five simple ways to integrate art into your classroom!

 1. Use photographs or artwork to introduce a new unit, concept, or lesson.

 This is one of my favorite ways to launch a new unit with my students!
-I project the image and have students complete an “Observation 4-Square”.
+I project the image and have students complete an “Observation 4-Square.”

-|Click HERE to download your free copy!|
+Click HERE to download your free copy!

 The important thing here is to have students observe the image quietly, making sure they look at all regions of the image.
-I give students about eight minutes to work on the observation sheet silently, then give students time to share with each other.
+I give students about eight minutes to work on the observation sheet silently, and then I give students time to share with each other.
 After students share with each other, we share as a whole class, and I chart their observations, inferences, and questions.
 Students keep the Observation 4-square in in their journals, along with other unit materials, and I keep the chart on the wall throughout the unit.

 My mind is reeling with all of the possible images you could use for this strategy!
 In science you could show magnified images of cells, tissue, and plants.
 If you are studying earth, then you could show an image of landforms from space or magnified photos of minerals.
 There are an amazing amount of historical paintings and artwork available on the internet to use during any history unit.
 Websites like Geographic Explorer and even Pinterest are full of amazing photographs that might be a perfect fit for your lessons!

 This art form is a favorite of my students.
 Whenever I say, “We are going to use tableau today,” the students erupt in cheers, which makes my heart happy!
-Tableau is a drama technique in which small groups of people work together to create a still scene or “snapshot” of a topic.
+Tableau is a drama technique in which small groups of people work together to create a still scene or a “snapshot” of a topic.
 This is a great art form for literature groups and social studies units!
 I’ve had students use tableau to share major scenes from their novels, events from our history units, and more.

-|To get this FREE classroom poster, visit my TpT store HERE!|
+To get this FREE classroom poster, visit my TpT store HERE!

 If tableau is new to you, then there are many wonderful resources online.
 I’ve also pinned several videos that show tableau being used in a classroom setting on my “Integrating the Arts” board on Pinterest (see link below).
 Here is just one: